aliebrahimi1781/dependency-track-plugin/README.md

 ```
 ## C. INSERTING DEPENDENCIES INFORMATION IN DEPENDENCY-TRACK

+To use Dependency-Track, go to its web interface : *http://localhost:8080/dtrack/login*.
 To insert dependencies in Dependency-Track, you just have to click on the *Settings --> Launch Plugin* button :

 ![plugin](Docs/plugin.png)